Lonnie Chien

 Administered surveys, interviews, and educational interventions with users of wearable fitness trackers (e.g., Apple Watch, Strava) to highlight privacy and security concerns.
 2nd place project out of 8 groups (people's choice).
 Teammates: Kevin Davis, Oliver Fong, Parnika Saxena.

-HCI, Usable Security and Privacy, User Study
+HCI, Usable Security, User Study

 Screen Saviors: Promoting Healthy Screen Habits